flashbots/suave-specs/specs/rigil/README.md

 This set of specs outlines the Rigil Testnet, a continuation of the star system theme (Centauri, Andromeda, Helios) laid out in [The Future of MEV](https://writings.flashbots.net/mevm-suave-centauri-and-beyond); and the first in a series of SUAVE testnets based on stars in the [(Alpha) Centauri system](https://en.wikipedia.org/wiki/Alpha_Centauri): Rigil Kentaurus (Alpha Centauri A), Toliman (B) and Proxima Centauri (C).

-The Rigil Testnet is a sandbox for building MEV applications in a decentralized and private manner that is initially targetted towards developers.
-Developers are empowered with the MEVM, a modification of the EVM which gives them access to new MEV specific precompiles that allow them to write their applications as smart contracts in Solidity.
-Further, Rigil offers a live test network for rapid prototyping hosted by Flashbots that uses Goerli ETH for gas and a proof-of-authority consensus mechanism.
+The Rigil Testnet serves as a sandbox for the development of MEV applications, termed SUAPPs, in both a decentralized and confidential environment.
+The MEVM, an adaptation of the EVM, grants developers access to unique MEV-specific precompiles.
+Leveraging these tools, developers can seamlessly represent MEV supply chain intricacies relevant to their needs through smart contracts in Solidity.
+By augmenting your dApp with a SUAPP, transactions and intents linked to your application can confidentially connect to a network of searchers, solvers, decentralized block builders, and more.
+Rigil offers a live test network for rapid prototyping hosted by Flashbots that uses Goerli ETH for gas and a proof-of-authority consensus mechanism.

 Rigil's architecture is composed of several parts:
-* SUAVE "Computors" - a network of actors that provide private computation for MEV applications
+* SUAVE "Computors": a network of actors that provide confidential computation for SUAPPs.
-* Confidential data storage: a private place to store sensitive data (e.g. user transactions)
+* Confidential data storage: a private place to store data (e.g. user transactions)
-* SUAVE Chain: to store MEV applications and public data
+* SUAVE Chain: to store SUAPPs and public data
 * MEVM: a modified EVM that exposes confidential execution and storage APIs to developers

 The goal of the Rigil testnet is to gather feedback on developer experience and harden the overall SUAVE software stack.
-The testnet is not intended to be a long-lived network and may be reset in the future.
+The testnet is not intended to be a long-lived network and will be decomissioned after launch of the next testnet Toliman.

 ## Users